To All a Goodnight: Home media

+Reception

-Critical reception
+Critical response

-To All a Goodnight was poorly received by critics.
-AllMovie's Eleanor Mannikka called it an "undistinguished, clichéd slasher film".
+To All a Goodnight was largely poorly received by critics.
 In his book Going to Pieces: The Rise and Fall of the Slasher Film, 1978–1986, film scholar Adam Rockoff notes the film as "borrowing" elements from Bob Clark's Black Christmas (1974), including the "muted lighting" and sets adorned in Christmas decorations, and deemed the film's twist ending ineffective.
+AllMovie's Eleanor Mannikka similarly called it an "undistinguished, clichéd slasher film."
+Reviewing the film in 1984, writer Donald Willis described it as a "perfunctory, nondescript teenagers'-last-holiday movie," deeming the screenplay "worthless" and the performances "passable."
+Stephen Thrower wrote of the film: "If you're a lover of formulaic hack-and-slash movies, you'll probably get a mild kick out of this, just once, but return visits are unlikely."

+Writing for JoBlo.com in a retrospective, Jake Dee praised the film for its atmosphere, writing: "Beyond the top-notch deaths and corresponding onscreen carnage, the movie excels in its festive decorations that really elicit the feeling of Christmastime.
+Not just Christmas tree lights, but lights strewn throughout the interiors and exteriors, regaled wreaths, ornaments, glowing neon in the background."
+Derek Anderson of Daily Dead wrote of the film favorably, noting that "the story for To All a Goodnight doesn’t reinvent the slasher wheel, but it sure does get some mileage out of it."

 HorrorTalk.com gave the film a negative review, writing: "To All a Good Night is neither a scary movie nor is it truly satisfying either.
 It is an elusive title that comes with a reputation for establishing the rules of the sub-genre.
 It is true that Hess and company have lucked into leading the pack of slashers that followed for the next couple of decades.
 Unfortunately many of these successors handled the material more competently and have left this film behind for many a clear reason".
-Hysteria Lives! awarded the film 2/5 stars: "All-in-all TO ALL A GOOD NIGHT is the kind of slasher movie the Surrealists would have made if they had been around in the early 80’s; confounding, nonsensical, by turns grindingly dull and startlingly wiggy".
+The Hysteria Lives! awarded the film 2/5 stars, deeming it "the kind of slasher movie the Surrealists would have made if they had been around in the early 80's; confounding, nonsensical, by turns grindingly dull and startlingly wiggy."
 Ian Jane from DVD Talk called the film "a moderately entertaining low budget horror picture with some fun performances (and some bad ones!) and a decent twist".